jfrack/CSCI-E15-P2/README.md

 was originally suggested by a [comic](http://xkcd.com/936/) on the [xkcd.com](http://xkcd.com/) site by [Randall Munroe](http://xkcd.com/about/).

-The application allows the user to specify a few option such as the number of words, uppercase first letter, use a symbol, include a number.
-Some extra features that were added include a dictionary "theme" for word generation and a password strength indicator.
+The application allows the user to specify a few option such as the number of words, whether to capitalize the first letter of each word, use a symbol, and/or include a number.
+Some extra features include a dictionary "theme" for word generation and a password strength indicator.

 ## Demo
 TBD